agenium-scale/boost.simd/doc/tutorial_branch.md

 Many algorithms are memory bound, meaning that the time required to complete the function is mostly determined by the time taken to transfer the data from memory to the processor and back again.
 Therefore, any operation which reduces the quantity of data to be transferred could significantly accelerate the execution of the code.
-As you are using **Boost.SIMD** you are clearly concerned about performance!
+As you are using **@projectname** you are clearly concerned about performance!
 In this example, the input image is a 16 bit image.
 However, the output of the thresholding operation is a binary image.
-Therefore, the output image can safely be stored as an 8 bit image, halfing the quantity of data to be transferred from the processor to memory! **Boost.SIMD** includes many functions to upgrade and downgrade or `split` and `group` data:
+Therefore, the output image can safely be stored as an 8 bit image, halfing the quantity of data to be transferred from the processor to memory! **@projectname** includes many functions to upgrade and downgrade or `split` and `group` data:

 @snippet thresholding.cpp simd-threshold-downgrade